 Fix 2 – Update your graphics driver

-Old, incompatible or faulty drivers can result in troublesome gaming problems, including lagging, freezing or crashing.
-So if you’re an avid gamer, we would recommend you to keep the graphics driver up to date at all times.
+An old, incompatible or faulty graphics driver will result in various gaming problems such as lagging, freezing and crashing.
+So if you’re an avid gamer and look forward to the smooth gameplay of Hearthstone, you should keep your GPU driver up to date at all times.

 There are two ways you can update the graphics driver:

 Manual driver update – You can update your graphics driver manually by going to the manufacturer’s website, and searching for the most recent correct driver.
 Be sure to choose only drivers that are compatible with your Windows version.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your video and monitor driver manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct driver for your exact graphic card, and your Windows version, and it will download and install them correctly:

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to the flagged graphics driver to automatically download the correct version of that driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)